 The Market Abuse Regulation moves in step with MiFID, modernising the regime to reflect changes in market structure.
 These measures, largely in keeping with the UK’s own super equivalent regime, recognise the importance of off-exchange activity, and instruments and assets that sit outside the core public markets.
 The extension of the market abuse regime to multilateral trading facilities (MTF) and organised trading facilities (OTF) and relevant over the counter instruments, and the widening of the provisions around market manipulation will help protect the price formation process by putting in place consistent standards of market conduct.

 These measures support our own on the ground surveillance and supervision.
 We have long had a strong credible deterrence agenda.
-Credible deterrence is not only about the use of our enforcement powers but is also making sure that we have a strong first line of defense against abusive practices in the integrity of participants in our markets.
+Credible deterrence is not only about the use of our enforcement powers but is also making sure that we have a strong first line of defence against abusive practices in the integrity of participants in our markets.
 That has motivated our recent work at re-energising the suspicious transaction reporting regime and educational work with industry, and our work with the industry surveillance forum to facilitate increased monitoring of cross platform activity.
 Our supervision of trading venues focuses on the operational resilience and ensuring that venues reflect the increasing technical dependencies of trading but also systemic risks posed in the growth in cybercrime.

 We have seen in response to these challenges to price formation, a general impetus from policy makers that Transparency is King.
 There is throughout asset classes, instruments and markets, a drive, in keeping with G20 Pittsburgh commitments, to push trading that can be done on organised venues, on to organised venues.
 For asset classes and instruments traditionally not captured under pre and post transparency regime, the net is growing and pulling them in.
 This must be done in the right way, recognising the idiosyncrasies of instruments and asset classes and acting without stymying liquidity.
 Doing this will ensure that we have an overview of the systemic risk building up and stronger risk management and controls in place around that risk.
 In the EU, we have met the G20 commitment through two key pieces of legislation, EMIR and MiFID.
 EMIR requires standardised derivatives to be cleared through CCPs and puts in place mandatory derivative trade reporting to trade repositories.
 MiFID implements the final leg of the G20 pledge, bringing standardised OTC derivative contracts that are sufficiently liquid on to organised venues.
 MiFID will also put in place position limits for commodities with the aim of supporting orderly pricing and settlement conditions.